-Incredible Edible Bute run weekly and fortnightly volunteer work parties to maintain the food growing areas and to plant new veggies and fruit bushes which addresses their other key aim of engaging those, who for whatever reason, are unable to work.
+Incredible Edible Bute runs weekly and fortnightly volunteer work parties to maintain the food growing areas and to plant new veggies and fruit bushes, which addresses their other key aim of engaging those who, for whatever reason, are unable to work.

 There are eight sites at present on the Incredible Edible Bute Food Trail but the volunteers are always on the look out for unused plots of land to turn into growing areas.

 One of the sites at Chapelhill has fabulous produce growing such as radishes, red and golden beets, rainbow chard, yellow and green courgettes, spring onions, Petis pois, and sprouts.
 There are some gorgeous herb spiral beds which will fill out over the coming years.